Remondo02/crypto-insight/README.md

 - [Material UI](https://mui.com) - A library of customizable and themable React components that implement Google's Material Design.
 It offers a suite of 40+ building block components, a custom theme system, and a collection of design kits for different use cases.
 - [FullCalendar](https://fullcalendar.io) - FullCalendar provides a highly performant React component that accepts JSX for rendering nested content.
 - [Chart.js](https://www.chartjs.org) - A Simple yet flexible JavaScript charting library for the modern web. of Chart.js brand colors is available as a built-in time-saving zero-configuration plugin.
 JavaScript bundle size can be reduced by dozens of kilobytes by registering only.
 Layout boxes can be stacked and weighted in groups.
+- [Rapid](https://rapidapi.com) - Use Rapid API Hub to Find, Connect, & Share 1000s of APIs using our Multi-cloud platform.
+Improve Developer Experience with API Design, Testing, Monitoring, & More!
+- [Bing News Search API | Microsoft Bing](https://www.microsoft.com/en-us/bing/apis/bing-news-search-api) - Search the web for news articles with Bing News Search API v7.
+Results include details like authoritative image of the news article, related news and categories, provider info, article URL, and date added.
+With the API v7, discover new sorting and filtering options that simplify finding specific results in trending news topics.

 ## Project structure